-In August 2005, the Company entered into the Water Service Agreement (the "County Agreement") with Arapahoe County (the "County") to provide water service to the County's fairgrounds (the "Fairgrounds").
-Pursuant to the County Agreement, the Company owns the facilities which store, treat, and deliver the water and amortizes the cost of these facilities over their useful lives.
-In each of the three fiscal years ended August 31, 2013, 2012 and 2011, the Company recognized \$14,300 of tap fee revenue.
-At August 31, 2013, \$327,600 of these tap fees are still deferred.
-The Company recognized \$41,500 of "Special Facilities" funding as revenue in each of the three fiscal years ended August 31, 2013, 2013, and 2011, the Company has deferred recognition of \$1.3 million of tap and construction fee revenue from the County, which will be recognized as revenue ratably through 2036.
+From time to time the Company enters into water service agreements to provide water service to customers.
+The Company owns the facilities which store, treat, and deliver the water and amortizes the cost of these facilities over their useful lives.
+In each of the three fiscal years ended August 31, 2014, 2013 and 2012, the Company recognized \$14,300 of tap fee revenue.
+At August 31, 2014, \$313,300 of these tap fees are still deferred.
+The Company recognized \$41,500 of "Special Facilities" funding as revenue in each of the three fiscal years ended August 31, 2014, 2013, and 2012 respectively.
+As of August 31, 2014, the Company has deferred recognition of \$1.2 million of tap and construction fee revenue from customer agreements, which will be recognized as revenue ratably through 2016.

-In addition to the tap fee revenues and the construction revenues, the Company also records interest income from the County using the effective interest method.
-Pursuant to the County Agreement, the County is making payments to the Company totaling \$82,200 per year for the construction of the Special Facilities at the Fairgrounds.
+In addition to the tap fee revenues and the construction revenues, the Company also recorded interest income from Arapahoe County using the effective interest method.
+Pursuant to the Arapahoe County agreement, the County made payments to the Company totaling \$82,200 per year through 2013 for the construction of the Special Facilities at the Fairgrounds.
 These payments include interest at 6% per annum.
 In April 2013 the County paid the balance on the note.
-The Company recognized \$5,500, \$19,200 and \$22,900 of interest income from the County during the fiscal years ended August 31, 2013, 2012 and 2011, respectively.
+The Company recognized \$5,500 and \$19,200 of interest income from the County during the fiscal years ended August 31, 2013 and 2012, respectively.

 In August 2012, the Company entered into an agreement with Front Range Pipeline which grants Front Range Pipeline easement rights for a period of three years to construct a pipeline for total consideration of \$28,700.
-As of August 31, 2013, the Company had \$18,900 in deferred revenue from Front Range Pipeline.

-iii) Consulting Fees - Consulting fees are fees we receive, typically on a monthly basis, from municipalities and area water providers along the I-70 corridor, for system management and maintenance
+As of August 31, 2014, the Company had \$9,300 in deferred revenue from Front Range Pipeline iii) Consulting Fees - Consulting fees are fees the Company receives, typically on a monthly basis, from municipalities and area water providers along the I-70 corridor, for system management and maintenance